Lebanese Roasted Turkey

 This post may contain affiliate links.
 Please read our disclosure policy.

-One of our most loved and favored holiday dinner is this roasted turkey with a Lebanese twist.
+One of our most loved and favored holiday dinners is this roasted turkey with a Lebanese twist.
 It’s beautiful!
 It’s stunning!
 It’s the centerpiece of the whole Thanksgiving meal!
 And here’s the great news: It’s not hard to make at all.

 INGREDIENTS FOR LEBANESE ROASTED TURKEY:

-Middle Eastern sspices & herbs: Salt, ground cinnamon, ground all spice and cinnamon stick.
+Middle Eastern spices & herbs: Salt, ground cinnamon, ground all spice and cinnamon stick.

 HOW TO MAKE THANKSGIVING LEBANESE ROASTED TURKEY: